Portland and Vancouver Metro Areas?

 Environmental factors that contribute to thatching include heavy, wet soils; alkaline, or high pH soils; and soil compaction.
 Kentucky bluegrass, hybrid Bermuda and Zoysia are notably prone to thatching.

-Lawn Care Aeration and Thatching
+Lawn Care Aeration and dethatching

 If thatch levels accumulate to more than 1/2″ lawn problems may occur and the thatch will have to be controlled.
 You could use a garden rake - those with metal or steel tines - or a special dethatching rake to scrape out the thatch, but you risk tearing out live grass roots with it.
 Core aerating helps degrade thatch and also helps solve some of the causes of thatch.
 Core aeration followed by topdressing with compost will generally correct the reasons thatch is accumulating.
 Lawn care aeration slows thatching by pulling soil cores to the surface that, when left on the ground, act like topdressing.
 The holes created alleviate problems such as compaction or poor drainage.
 Topdressing is simply adding a thin layer (1/8″ to 1/4″) of good rich soil, such as mature compost, over the lawn and gently raking it down into the thatch.
 This adds beneficial microorganisms to speed thatch breakdown.